VPWEM: Non-Markovian Visuomotor Policy with Working and Episodic Memory: Introduction

 \section{Introduction}

-Imitation learning from demonstrations has achieved significant success in learning high-performing robot policies \cite{ravichandar2020recent, kroemer2021review}.
-While model architectures and training datasets have been scaled up to the level of several millions or even billions, existing policies typically predict actions based on single-step observations \cite{nair2023r3m, radosavovic2023real, zitkovich2023rt, reuss2024multimodal, kim2024openvla, black2025pi0} or utilize observation histories with short context lengths, such as 2 \cite{ghosh2024octo, chi2024diffusion, ze20243d, liu2025rdt}, 6 \cite{brohan2023rt}, and 10 \cite{huang2025otter}, as shown in Figure \ref{fig:framework-intro} (a).
-However, robotic tasks in realistic scenarios are often non-Markovian due to factors such as sensor limitations, environmental stochasticity, and complex long-horizon tasks involving multiple subgoals.
-Similarly, humans make decisions not only based on the current observation but also on some latent variables, such as personal preferences or past experiences in mind \cite{liubidirectional}.
-Policies that lack memory or rely on short-term contexts may struggle to capture these long-term temporal dependencies, leading to execution failures.
+\IEEEPARstart{I}{mitation} learning from demonstrations has achieved significant success in learning high-performing robot policies \cite{ravichandar2020recent, kroemer2021review}.
+While model architectures and training datasets have been scaled up to the level of several millions or even billions, existing policies typically predict actions based on single-step observations \cite{nair2023r3m, radosavovic2023real, zitkovich2023rt, reuss2024multimodal, kim2024openvla, black2025pi0} or utilize observation histories with short context lengths, such as 2 \cite{ghosh2024octo, chi2024diffusion, ze20243d, liu2025rdt}, 6 \cite{brohan2023rt}, and 10 \cite{huang2025otter}, as shown in Figure \ref{fig:framework-intro}(a).
+However, robotic tasks in realistic scenarios are often non-Markovian due to sensor limitations, environmental stochasticity, and long-horizon structures involving multiple subgoals.
+Similarly, humans make decisions not only based on the current observation but also on past experiences in mind.
+Policies without memory may struggle to capture such long-term temporal dependencies, leading to execution failures.